MichaelCurrin/code-cookbook/recipes/other/networking/static-ip.md

 Setup a predictable IP address for your machine so you can connect to it reliably from other machines such as with SSH.
 Or even if you want to run a public server.

-For example, setup as a fixed `192.168.1.10` IP.
+For example, set up as a fixed `192.168.1.10` IP.
 So you can connect with:

 ```sh
 ssh michael@192.168.1.10